IliasHad/habitscript_vscode/README.md

 We don't share your data with any third party

-Share your goals using the web app  with others developers to stay accountable
+Share your goals using the web app  with others developers to stay accountable (Beta)

 ## Requirements

-You need API Key and you can get it from  [HabitScript Setttings](https://habit-script.herokuapp.com/signup) (If you want to visualize your data in the web app (Beta))
+If you want to visualize your data in the web app: You need API Key and you can get it from  [HabitScript Setttings](https://habit-script.herokuapp.com/signup) (Beta)

 ## Release Notes